davidclin/gcp-alibaba-vpn/redundancy.md

 Cloud VPN  gateway and the on-premises gateway.
 1. Repeat all steps above to create the second VPN gateway with two tunnels.

-#### Configure Custom Static Routes with Route Prioritization
+#### Configure Custom Static Routes with Route Prioritization (Optional)
+While configuring routing options for the VPN gateways in the prior section, GCP automatically creates static routes for the remote network IP range with unique tunnels as the next hop.
+By default, each dynamically created static route will have the same route priority resulting in equal cost pathing across each pair of tunnels on each VPN gateway.

+To forward traffic across a specific tunnel on each VPN gateway, manually create static routes with different priorities.

+Set one tunnel to be primary and other tunnel to be secondary by using a lower numeric value on the primary tunnel.

+For example, a route with a priority value of 100 will have higher priority than one with a priority value of 200.

 1. In the GCP Console, [go to the GCP Routes page](https://console.cloud.google.com/networking/routes)
 2. Click **Create route**
 3. Specify a **Name** and a **Description** for the route.
 4. Select an existing **Network** where the route will apply.
 5. Specify a **Destination IP range** to define the destination of the route.
 6. Specify a **Priority** for the route.
 A priority is only used to to determine routing order if routes have equivalent destinations.
-See static route parameters for more details. [static route parameters](https://cloud.google.com/vpc/docs/routes#individualroutes)
+See [static route parameters](https://cloud.google.com/vpc/docs/routes#individualroutes) for more details.
-7. To make the route applicable only to select instances with matching network tags, specify those in the Instance tags field.
-Leave the field blank to make the route applicable to all instances in the network.
+7. Leave the field blank to make the route applicable to all instances in the network.
+To make the route applicable only to select instances with matching network tags, specify those in the Instance tags field.
-8. Select a **Next hop** for the route:
-Specify **VPN tunnel** allows you to select an existing Cloud VPN tunnel as a next hop.
-The tunnel must use policy based routing or it must be a route based VPN
+8. Select a **Next hop** for the route. **VPN tunnel** allows you to select an existing Cloud VPN tunnel as a next hop.
 9. Click **Create**
-10. Repeat steps and create another static route for the same destination prefix.
-Use the same tunnel priority to equal cost load balance traffic or use a tunnel prioritization to a different value to route based on (highest or lowest) priority.
+10. Repeat steps for remaining 3 static routes that will result with a primary tunnel on each VPN gateway.

 **Important**: You cannot edit or update a route after you create it.
 To modify a custom static route, you must delete it and create a replacement.